Waking at 3–4am every night?

 Common sleep problems when your body won’t switch off

-Waking at 3–4am and can’t get back to sleep
+Waking at 3–4am and feeling strangely alert

 A small thing to try:

-Don’t force sleep.
-Let your exhale become slightly slower than your inhale.
-Warmth helps too – a hand on your chest or ribs is often enough.
+Warmth can help too — a hand on your chest or ribs is often enough.

 Tired all day, then wired at bedtime